bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

     </div>
     @endsection

-Finally, update the home view to link to the user views (`resources/views/home.blade.php`).
+Don't forget to update the home view to link to the user views too (`resources/views/home.blade.php`).
 Replace the link href around the user's name with the same link as in the user view.

+Finally, add a route to `routes/web.php` to handle the new URL:

+    Route::get('/{user}', 'UserController@show')->name('user');

 ## Step 4 - Allow Sending of Messages